cgrinaldi/learn-sublime/README.md

 # Goto Anything in Sublime Text 3

-Goto anything is a very powerful way to navigate your file system without having to use the mouse, which can greatly enhance the speed with which you navigate a project.
+_Goto Anything_ is a very powerful way to navigate your file system without having to use the mouse, which can greatly enhance the speed with which you navigate a project.

-This lesson will help you practice goto anything.
+This lesson will help you practice _Goto Anything_.
 The commands covered in this branch are:

 * Goto Anything: `Command + P`
 * Toggle Sidebar: `Command + K, Command + B`